dinkelburg/diversdesk/src/content/docs/user_manual/login.md

 ## Create an account

-You can create an account through a sequre email verification link, or through an existing google account.
+You can create an account through a secure email verification link, or through an existing google account.

 - Already got an account? continue reading at [Login to your account.](/user_manual/login/#login-to-your-account)